 Having sequence presets is a great start, but the most important part of properly implementing the GTD System is having an Inbox.
 If you don’t have a place to collect your ideas and tasks as they come to you, you will get in the habit of addressing problems or ideas as soon as you encounter them because “you don’t want to forget.”
 This is a HUGE waste of your time and mental energy (refer to my earlier analogy about laundry).

 Instead of being a slave to new ideas and tasks and living in “reactive mode,” just create a very simple inbox system to collect and organize your editorial to-do list.
-My assistant has an elaborate system of post-it notes…I prefer Trello (click here to be notified when my Lynda.com com “Trello For Video Post-Production” course releases).
+My assistant has an elaborate system of post-it notes…I prefer Trello (Get my “Trello for Video Post-Production” course for free with a trial to LinkedIn Learning, formerly Lynda.com)

 No matter your tool of choice, the system is the same: